Our Community Give Back Initiative

 I was in a toxic and destructive relationship for over a decade where I experienced both physical and emotional abuse.
 In addition, I suffered an extreme case of post-separation abuse.
 I have dealt with the stigma, the judgment, the isolation, as well as the additional abuse in the judicial system---common in post-separation abuse---as a result of domestic violence.
-I went through a nasty back and forth custody case that robbed me of my three children for over a year.
+I went through a nasty back and forth custody case that robbed me of my three children for a time period that we will never forget.
 In an attempt to leave an abusive situation, I was further abused by the system that failed to protect me and my family.
 I encourage all individuals in abusive relationships to seek help and to make the best decision to stay safe, both physically and mentally.

 The Strongarm Women's Project is important to me because I want to take the pain I experienced as fuel to help other families that experienced similar hurt.
 Domestic violence is still a taboo subject.
 Post-separation abuse is something that most law officials and judicial officials are uneducated, uninformed, untrained and unaware of.
 Many survivors do not receive any help or empathy.
 Because of the lack of education and resources, many cries for help go unheard and plenty of those in need of help, remain in dangerous environments.

 Let's work together to stop the cycle TODAY!